Texas Instruments not giving up on OMAP chip biz

-NEW YORK May 3 The chief executive of Texas Instruments told investors that the company's wireless application chip business would be increasingly important for the chip maker, which is currently shuttering another wireless chip business.
+NEW YORK The chief executive of Texas Instruments (TXN.O) told investors that the company's wireless application chip business would be increasingly important for the chip maker, which is currently shuttering another wireless chip business.

 TI shares were down 2 percent after the CEO's comments.
 Some analysts are worried about a remaining TI wireless business -- its OMAP application chips -- because it is cost intensive and faces increasingly stiff competition.